-On April 25-26, ANCM will host its annual Churchill Fellows Weekend and mark the successful completion of the current phase of preservation of America's National Churchill Museum (ANCM), including the masonry conservation of the magnificent Christopher Wren church of St. Mary the Virgin, Aldermanbury.
+On April 25-26, hosted its annual Churchill Fellows Weekend and marked the successful progress of the current phase of preservation of America's National Churchill Museum (ANCM), including the masonry conservation of the magnificent Christopher Wren church of St. Mary the Virgin, Aldermanbury.
 ANCM is the home to a world-class collection, which is widely regarded as the finest of its kind in North America.
-All sessions, exhibitions, and events will explore and commemorate the legacy and continued relevance of Winston Churchill in today's world.

 11:30 am — Museum